Raptors are the true environmentally friendly solution.

 • Keep trash and recycling well contained with tight fitting lids.

-• Prune back shrubs and other vegetation away from buildings, keep grass short, and clean up brush piles or other vegetation where rats can hide.
+• Prune back shrubs and other vegetation away from buildings, keep grass short, remove debris, and clean up brush piles or other vegetation where rats can hide.

-• Locate and block access points to your home or shed with 1/4 inch mesh or steel wool.
+• Locate and block access points to your home or shed with 1/4 inch mesh or steel wool and caulking.
+Seal any holes that are 1/4 inch (0.6cm) in diameter.

 Alternatives to Rodenticides